martbetz/martbetz.github.io/_posts/2025-01-15-waste-of-space.md

 3. prompt for optional archive exclusion of selected files
 4. archive all remaining files with extension RAF using the input data for folder structure and filename

 That's right; to save as much space as I can, I’ll be squashing the raws to an archive.
-Here are some stats for reference:
+Here are some expected ball-park stats:

 - 32.2 MB for raw (RAF)
 - 20.1 MB for 7Zip (7ZP)